sascha-pst/sascha-pst.github.io/_posts/2026-04-21-abowlcutforthedog.md

 I’ve not done anything yet.
 I’m sitting with what I’ve done before: the haircut, the kitchen that wasn’t mine, the words that didn’t match the people I named.

-And I’m letting it stay where it is for some length of time before I do anything else.
+And I’m letting it stay where it is, letting it grow back one dish at a time.